 Exceptional local food on Indonesia Yacht Charters – Silolona’s kitchen offers feastings of Asian fusion delights – fresh, festively presented, bountiful, and creative.
 A real treat for the palate.
 Upon request, the chef can also offer European or American meals.
 In this neck of the woods, fresh fish is the norm – as in caught or bought from a local that very morning and cooked to perfection just for you.
 Display but a hint of epicurean curiosity and don’t be surprised if you’re offered a cooking lesson in preparing local sambals and satays.
 We can highly recommend you jump at this priceless chance!

 The boat is meticulously maintained and cabins are serviced daily, not that you’d ever notice anyone meandering about.
 As if by magic, you’ll return from your daily explorations to a perfectly set up cabin.
-Crew will wash, fold and press your clothes, and will cater to your every need.
+The crew will wash, fold and press your clothes, and will cater to your every need.

 Silolona’s weekly rate is USD 119,000 and includes all meals and scuba diving for certified divers.
 Additional costs are 10% tax, bar, and dive certification if requested.